 Neptune Terminals is part of a highly efficient rail-based system linked from source to ship.
-Through this system Neptune contributes significantly to the prosperity of Western Canada, supporting communities and economic growth.
+Through this system Neptune contributes significantly to the prosperity of Western Canada, supporting local communities and economic growth.

-- providing jobs to Metro Vancouver residents;
+- Providing jobs to Metro Vancouver residents;

-- supporting local community organizations and events;
+- Supporting local community organizations and events;

-- helping to ensure the health and safety of our community and environment through industry best practices and standards.
+- Helping to ensure the health and safety of our community and environment through industry best practices and standards.